myguidingstar-zz/fence/README.md

 ## FAQs

-1. Why no `.` macro?
+1. Why not a reader macro?
- - I tried to put the `fence.core`'s equivalent macro version of `.` under the same name, but the Clojurescript compiler seems to ignore the referred symbol `.` from `fence.core`.

-   You may still use `fence.core/dot` in place of `.` but it's kinda lengthy and introduces "alien" code which is against `fence`'s goals itself.
+ - I definitely want to but Clojurescript doesn't provide a convenient, sharable way to make reader macros like Clojure with `data_readers.clj`.

 2. Are there any performance pitfalls?
  - No. Google Closure compiler will replace string versions of properties to symbol versions so the final javascript will be the same as its counterpart using *extern* files.

-3. Isn't it better to write code like this? `(.. foo (a-method arg-1 arg-2))`
- - `fence` will never camelize symbols for you because it aims to be 100% compatible with `clojure.core/..`.
-Once Clojurescript compiler is smart enough to be able to automatically produce extern files itself, people can come back to `clojure.core/..` from `fence.core/..` with no extra effort.

 ## Copyright